 Having a discussion about your application is the first step in improving your processes.
 Once you understand the benefits of RevealPrint over what is currently available, you will be glad you made the call.
 Send us an Email or call 888.972.5234, we are here to help.

-We have an easy to use custom label form with all of the required information.
+Please send us your label requirements via our Contact Us form and we will provide you with a label quote.
 Once we receive that, a quote will be provided in 48 hours.
 We can even produce a sample of your label within 7-10 working days.
 Depending on quantities, you can expect that pricing will be comparable to a custom direct thermal label, but about 75% of the cost of what is currently available.
 As always, you are welcome to contact us via Email or call 888.972.5234 for any questions.
 RevealPrint label samples are available upon request.

 The simple answer is yes, the RevealPrint solution works with every direct thermal label printer on the market.
 We suggest you test before placing an order.
 What we have found that with older model direct thermal printers or a label printer with high use, the printhead gets worn down and needs to be replaced.
 We have a complete line of bar code printheads available as well to keep your labels looking perfect.
 For samples of this exciting new color labeling product, please Email or call 888.972.5234.